vttresearch/quantum-computer-documentation/docs/faq.md

 **Q: Can Pennylane be used on Helmi?**

-No, Pennylane is not currently supported on Helmi.
+No, Pennylane is not currently supported on Helmi; but pennylane-qiskit may or may not work.

 **Q: Is Qiskit v1.0 supported on Helmi?**

-Qiskit 1.0 is now supported on Helmi.
+Qiskit 1.1 is now supported on Helmi.
 Please refer to the [v1.1.2 API documentation](https://docs.quantum.ibm.com/api/qiskit/1.1).